isomerpages/ogp-scamshield-suite/pages/I've been scammed.md

 <img style="width: 60%;" height="auto" width="100%" alt="" src="/images/acct_banner.jpg">
 </div>
 <p>
-<br>If your online account (e.g., email or social media) is compromised, notify
+<br>If your online account (e.g., email or social media) is compromised, promptly
-all your contacts, and report the incident to the respective email service provider or social media platform.
-If you still have access to your account, change your passphrase immediately.
-Set up two-factor or multi-factor authentication if you have not done so.</p>
+inform all your contacts and report the incident to the relevant email service provider or social media platform.
+If you still have access to your account, immediately change your password.
+Additionally, consider enabling two-factor or multi-factor authentication if you have not already done so.</p>
 </div>
 </details>
 <details class="isomer-details">